 Photo: KOUBOO

-You may have already determined the optimal size of your kitchen island pendants, but keep in mind that you’ll want to keep as much space between the pendants as the width of the fixture itself.
+You may have already determined the optimal size of your kitchen island pendants, but you’ll also want to keep as much space between the pendants as the width of the fixture itself.
 For example, if the diameter of your pendant is 20 inches, you’ll need to space the fixtures so there’s at least 20 inches between each pendant (at their widest point).
 Keep in mind that 18 inches is the minimum space you’ll want between pendants, regardless of size.
 So for 10-inch pendants, keep the spacing at or round 18 inches.

 Additionally, you should always leave at least half the diameter of the pendants at either end of the island.
 So if your pendant is 16 inches wide, you should leave at least 8 inches from the end of the island to the edge of the outermost pendant.

+Ideally, the bottom of your pendants should sit 30 to 36 inches above your island countertop.
 No one wants to bump their head while chopping veggies, so be sure your pendant length is on point.
-Ideally, the bottom of your pendants should sit 30 to 36 inches above your island countertop.
 If you have high ceilings (9-foot and above), try hanging pendants closer to the 36-inch mark, while 8-foot ceilings will likely only accommodate a 30-inch gap between the countertop and the pendant.

 Photo: A House Full of Sunshine